 The RN-BSN Program is a fully on-line program designed to specifically meet the needs of RNs who are completing the BSN degree.
 While Georgia Southwestern State University endeavors to offer all of its programs to as wide an audience as possible, all Georgia Southwestern State University distance education programs may not be available in all states.
-See page 16 for the list of states in which GSW is authorized to offer fully online programs.)
+States in which GSW is authorized to offer online programs may be found at the GSW State Authorization website.